-The prudent management of capital is one of the Company's highest priorities.
+The prudent management of capital is one of our highest priorities.
 Capital must be sufficient to support the business plans and risk profiles of our business activities and to absorb adverse shocks (both systemic and idiosyncratic).
-Capital is central to our continued operations and ability to lend to creditworthy businesses and consumers during both normal and stressed environments.
-In addition to pre-tax profits, capital serves as one of the first lines of defense against unexpected losses.
+Capital is central to our continued operations and ability to lend to creditworthy businesses and consumers amidst normal and stressed environments.

-The level and composition of our capital are determined by multiple factors, including our consolidated regulatory capital requirements and internal risk-based capital assessments such as internal stress testing and economic capital.
-The level and composition of our capital may also be influenced by rating agency guidelines, subsidiary capital requirements, the business environment, conditions in the financial markets and assessments of potential future losses due to adverse changes in our business and market environments.
+The level and composition of our capital are determined by multiple factors, including our consolidated regulatory capital requirements and our Internal Capital Adequacy Assessment Process ("ICAAP").
+ICAAP includes internal stress testing and economic capital, and is a forward-looking assessment of our projected capital needs and resources, incorporating earnings, balance sheet and risk forecasts under baseline and adverse economic and market conditions.
+The level and composition of our capital may also be influenced by rating agency guidelines, subsidiary capital requirements, the business environment, conditions in the financial markets, potential accounting changes and assessments of potential future losses due to adverse changes in our business and market environments.

-Our capital adequacy framework describes how we plan to ensure appropriate level and composition of our capital and remain resilient to potential uncertainties, consistent with the risk appetite and capital targets established by the Company's Board of Directors.
-It includes clearly defined roles and responsibilities, a formal governance structure, and processes related to the overall implementation and oversight of the Company's capital policy.
+Our capital adequacy framework describes how we plan to ensure that we maintain the appropriate level and composition of our capital and remain resilient to potential uncertainties, consistent with the risk appetite and capital targets established by our Board of Directors.
+It includes clearly defined roles and responsibilities, a formal governance structure, and processes related to the overall implementation and oversight of our capital policy.
 Governance structures are designed to provide sound internal controls and to facilitate the Board of Directors' oversight and senior management's execution of the capital policy.